-For instance, take a road trip to a place that’s especially beautiful in the summertime, such as Minneapolis or Chicago, Lindor said.1 Or enjoy the sights and sounds of your own city.
+For instance, take a road trip to a place that’s especially beautiful in the summertime, such as Minneapolis or Chicago, Lindor said. ((Natasha Lindor is hosting a free virtual happy hour on making the most of summer.))
+Or enjoy the sights and sounds of your own city.
 Make a list of activities you’d like to do, such as visit a museum, picnic in the park with loved ones, play Frisbee, people-watch at a café or swing on the swings, she said.

 Also, pay attention to the activities your town or city is offering.
 Many places have “summer festivals with music, food and fun — three things that are good for nurturing the soul.”

 “[E]verything seems to slow down a little bit in the summer, so it might be a good time to try experimenting with different ways to take a break from the constant motion of the hectic work schedule of the rest of the year,” said Carla Naumburg, Ph.D, a clinical social worker and author of the blog Mindful Parenting on Psych Central.

 For instance, she suggested experimenting with not using technology, such as your smart phone, laptop or tablet, an hour or two before bed.

 Also, try taking an entire day off from technology either each week or on your summer vacation.
 “Let your co-workers and family members know ahead of time that you won’t be on email during that time, and give yourself a chance to reconnect with yourself and your loved ones,” Naumburg said.

 When you are working, particularly if you’re a business owner, engage in projects that will provide the biggest benefits.
 That’s what Jodi Flynn, a coach who helps small business owners keep their business from taking over their personal lives, suggests to her clients.